tbrowder/LocalTime/README.md

 DESCRIPTION
 ===========

-**LocalTime** is a subclass of the Raku **DateTime** class and was created to either add a local timezone (TZ) abbreviation to a time string or show either none or other TZ information depending on the use (or non-use) of the named variable `:tz-abbrev`.
+**LocalTime** is a wrapper class holding an instance of the Raku **DateTime** class.
+It was created to either add a local timezone (TZ) abbreviation to a time string or show either none or other TZ information depending on the use (or non-use) of the named variable `:tz-abbrev`.
 Following are the formatting effects of the various input conditions:

 ### class DateTime